Tag

 Page content goes here.

-These HTML classes will be added to the <html>
+These HTML classes will be added to the root element if it contains a class

 is:tags